rawkode/manifesto/README.md

 ## Manifesto

 Currently there is no manifesto.
 Help craft the manifesto by creating issues and migrating them from "Request for Comments" to "Voting".
 All accepted "Proposals for Change" will form the manifesto.

+### Social Awareness

+Although it is a goal of @rawkode to use the "super-powers" of Scotland's technologists to provide services and support for charities and non-profits, it will take time and agreement on how and when we can begin.

+## Governance

+No idea yet

+## Voting Integrity

+No idea yet